ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 gains.
 What might the language do to help us get those speedups and spend less time debugging nondeterministic behavior?

-OxCaml aims to provide an infrastructure for multicore OCaml programming that exploits the full power of parallelism while _guaranteeing_ freedom from an especially pernicious threat, that of the _data race._ That infrastructure includes many parts, from common primitives like atomics and locks to newer features like modes and capsules.
-Fortunately, not every parallel program will need all of this machinery, and following this tutorial, you'll see how far you can get with just two modes and the `Parallel.fork_join2` function.
+OxCaml provides an infrastructure for multicore OCaml programming that exploits the full power of parallelism while _guaranteeing_ freedom from an especially pernicious threat, that of the _data race._ That infrastructure includes many parts, from common primitives like atomics and locks to more exotic features like modes and capsules.
+Fortunately, many parallel programs only need some of this machinery, and following this tutorial, you'll see how far you can get with just two modes and the `Parallel.fork_join2` function.

+## Multicore OCaml in a nutshell

+OCaml 5 provides parallelism for otherwise perfectly ordinary OCaml code.
+The program is divided into _domains,_ each of which executes in a separate OS thread.
+Domains are allowed to pass values around freely to each other, so a function may at any time be accessing values allocated by other domains—and thus other domains may be accessing those values in parallel.

+The great thing about multicore OCaml is that there is total flexibility to structure the program without concern for who may be touching what at any time.
+The problem of course is that there is total flexibilty to structure the program without concern for who may be touching what at any time.
+Race conditions may abound, of which data races are especially concerning.
+OxCaml's data-race freedom extensions retain the ability to run code in parallel and intermix data between parallel domains, yet they add enough guard rails to eliminate data races entirely.

 ## What is a data race?

 A data race is a race condition in which two accesses to the same memory location conflict.
 Specifically, there are four elements of the crime:

-1. Code running in parallel, which is to say in two different _domains_
+1. Code running in parallel, which is to say in two different domains
 2. A memory location that may be accessed by both domains simultaneously
 3. At least one of the accesses is a write
 4. The location isn't atomic

-(A _domain_ is for our purposes what OCaml calls a thread.
-In particular, it will correspond to an actual OS thread, so the code running in two different domains can potentially run in parallel on different cores.)

 The last condition is a carve-out for specially synchronized memory operations provided by `Atomic.t`, which we'll cover [later on](#atomics).
 Any “normal”